Ben & Jerry's: Founding

+In 1985, Ben and Jerry's built and opened their factory in Waterbury, Vermont.
+The factory opened to public tours in 1986 and continues to offer these tours.
+This facility produces 350,000 or more pints of ice cream a day.
+It is the only Ben and Jerry's facility open to the public.

 In 1988, the two men won the title of U.S. Small Business Persons of the Year, awarded by President Ronald Reagan.
 Also that year, the first brownies were ordered from Greyston Bakery, which led to the development of the popular Chocolate Fudge Brownie flavor.
-In 1992, Ben & Jerry's joined in a co-operative campaign with the national non-profit Children's Defense Fund; the campaign goal was to bring children's basic needs to the top of the national agenda.
+In 1992, Ben & Jerry's joined in a cooperative campaign with the national non-profit Children's Defense Fund; the campaign goal was to bring children's basic needs to the top of the national agenda.
 Over 70,000 postcards were sent to Congress concerning kids and other national issues.
-In 1995, they hired Robert Holland, Jr. as CEO after holding a "Yo!
+In 1995, they hired Robert Holland Jr. as CEO after holding a "Yo!
 I'm your C.E.O." essay contest as part of the search.
 Holland left after 20 months following philosophical differences and was replaced by Perry Odak in 1997.

-In 1989, Ben & Jerry's revealed their opposition to the use of rBGH (recombinant bovine growth hormone) in all their products.
+In 1989, Ben & Jerry's announced their opposition to the use of recombinant bovine growth hormone (rBGH) in all their products.
 This genetically engineered hormone is sometimes given to cows to boost milk production, but Ben & Jerry's does not support this practice and is in favor of using less chemically intensive ingredients for the safety of consumers and the environment.

 In 1994, Ben & Jerry's: The Inside Scoop, written by Fred "Chico" Lager, former CEO of Ben & Jerry's Ice Cream, was published.
 The book tracks the history of how Ben & Jerry's Ice Cream got started.
 The book focuses on "How Two Real Guys Built a Business with a Social Conscience and a Sense of Humor."

 Unilever era

 Sale of company to Unilever

-In April 2000, Ben & Jerry's sold itself to British multinational food giant Unilever.
+In April 2000, Ben & Jerry's sold itself to British multinational food giant Unilever for $326 million ($607 million in 2025 accounting for inflation).
 In the acquisition agreement, Unilever agreed to carry on the company's tradition of engaging "in these critical, global economic and social missions".
 Following the acquisition, both founders remained employed at the company, though not in a position of operational or managerial responsibility, though Cohen remained on the governing board of directors.

 In 2010, Jostein Solheim, a Unilever executive from Norway, was appointed CEO.

 In 2018, Matthew McCarthy, previously a Unilever executive, was appointed CEO, replacing Solheim.

-As of 2019, Ben & Jerry's has production facilities in Saint Albans, Vermont, Waterbury, Vermont, Hellendoorn, Netherlands, and Be'er Tuvia, Israel.
+In 2019, Ben & Jerry's had production facilities in Saint Albans, Vermont; Waterbury, Vermont; Hellendoorn, Netherlands; and Be'er Tuvia, Israel.
+The Israeli facility was sold to its local licensee in June 2022.

+On May 15, 2023, the company announced Dave Stever as the new CEO after the preceding CEO, Matthew McCarthy, retired from the company.

+On March 18, 2025, the company stated in a court filing that Unilever had unlawfully removed Stever as CEO in retaliation for social and political activism.